 GR-7: Tire compound/additives will be at the discretion of the host track directors.

-GR-8: A numbered “Pill Draw” system will be used to determine the first heat line up.
-Second and third heats will be randomly resorted.
+GR-8: A numbered “Chip Draw” system will be used to determine the first heat line up.
+Second and third heats will be resorted based on qualifying order to that point.
 There must be a minimum of 3 entries to allow the class to run at a given event (race directors discretion can override).

 GENERAL TECH RULES: